Fortunately, plenty of strategies can increase fat burning and help slim down your face.

 Keeping your alcohol consumption in check is the best way to control alcohol-induced bloating and weight gain.

-According to US Dietary Guidelines, moderate drinking is defined as up to two drinks per day for men and up to one drink per day for women (
+According to the current U.S. Dietary Guidelines for Americans, moderate drinking is defined as up to two drinks per day for men and up to one drink per day for women (

 Excessive alcohol intake may contribute to weight gain, including fat gain in the face.